suryart/spree_active_sale/README.md

 =====

 * Improve testing and write more test cases.
+* Make an example applciation to show usage of this extension.
 * Provide an admin interface for creating/ scheduling, managing, or re-scheduling sales.
+* Provide a timer hlper for showing the countdown to users.

 Testing
 -------